Primate: Ecology

+Humans are the most adaptable primate species, despite having a low or narrow tolerance for many of the earth's extreme environments.
+Currently the species is present in all eight biogeographical realms, although their presence in the Antarctic realm is very limited to research stations and annually there is a population decline in the winter months of this realm.

 Non-human primates primarily live in the tropical latitudes of Africa, Asia, and the Americas.
-Species that live outside of the tropics; include the Japanese macaque which lives in the Japanese islands of Honshū and Hokkaido; the Barbary macaque which lives in North Africa and several species of langur which live in China.
+Species that live outside of the tropics include the Japanese macaque which lives in the Japanese islands of Honshū and Hokkaido; the Barbary macaque which lives in North Africa and several species of langur which live in China.
 Primates tend to live in tropical rainforests but are also found in temperate forests, savannas, deserts, mountains and coastal areas.
 The number of primate species within tropical areas has been shown to be positively correlated to the amount of rainfall and the amount of rain forest area.
 Accounting for 25% to 40% of the fruit-eating animals (by weight) within tropical rainforests, primates play an important ecological role by dispersing seeds of many tree species.

 Primate habitats span a range of altitudes: the black snub-nosed monkey has been found living in the Hengduan Mountains at altitudes of 4,700 meters (15,400 ft), the mountain gorilla can be found at 4,200 meters (13,200 ft) crossing the Virunga Mountains, and the gelada has been found at elevations of up to 4,000 m in the Ethiopian Highlands.
 Some species interact with aquatic environments and may swim or even dive, including the proboscis monkey, De Brazza's monkey and Allen's swamp monkey.
 Some primates, such as the rhesus macaque and gray langurs, can exploit human-modified environments and even live in cities.